Mallee wilderness & Murray wetlands

 It’s a true wilderness in which the unsuspecting visitor can easily get lost, and which we’ll explore in our fully equipped 4WD vehicle.
 In this semi-arid environment, birds are always on the move, and where they were last year, or even last month, may not be where they are today…Within this large wilderness, we will determine the best destination for your day tour after consulting with you.
 We can focus on finding rare birds; maximising the species list; bird photography; or a combination of these.
 We know where the birds are: we can confidently say that we spend more time out there chasing birds than anyone else!

-Your local guides have a long-standing involvement with management and monitoring in this region and we have taken countless birdwatchers out there over more than 15 years.
-Read their testimonials.
+Your local guides have a long-standing involvement with management and monitoring in this region and we have taken countless birdwatchers out there over more than 20 years.

 Still want to go birding here by yourself?
 Consider the following: (1) most times you need a 4WD vehicle; (2) most car rental companies don’t allow their vehicles off official roads; (3) in this semi-arid environment, birds are always on the move, and where they were last year, or even last month, may not be where they are today; (4) you’ll need a GPS or compass so you don’t get lost; (5) there’s no mobile/cell phone service out there if you do get lost; (6) we know where the birds are: we can confidently say that we spend more time out there chasing birds than anyone else…!
 Let us arrange customised private guiding starting from your accommodation: our guides have accompanied countless birdwatchers during more than twenty years.